JohnRiddles/westraining-R/intro-to-R/00-intro.md

 **SAS vs. R**

-Some advantages of SAS:

--   Centralized support.
--   Easier to work with data sets that do not fit in main memory.
-R requires special packages for this; these packages are not well-integrated with the rest of R.
--   Quality of documentation is more consistent.
--   More consistent naming conventions.
--   Better integration with SQL.
--   Better default logging behavior.

-Some advantages of R:

--   Free.
--   Open source.
-You may inspect and modify anything you wish.
--   More available methods (10,000+ packages).
--   New methods are almost always released in R first.
-If you want the cutting edge, use R.
+-   SAS: Licensed, closed source.
+R: Free, open source.
+New methods are almost always released in R first.
--   Superior graphing libraries.
--   Matrix operations supported by both languages but better integrated in R.
--   Resembles other languages (e.g., Python, Matlab)…easier to transfer
-    skills.
--   More flexible/extensible.
-Writing highly customized code is easy & intuitive.
--   Faster market growth.
-Academia shifting to R.
--   The only common tongue between statisticians & data scientists.

-Other differences:
+-   SAS has centralized support; R does not.
 -   SAS is split into many sub-languages: DATA step, PROCs, macros, IML, SCL, etc. R is more uniform: processing of all kinds is handled by function (procedure) application.
--   SAS: Individual procedures often heavyweight, covering many uses.
-R:
+-   R is more free form.
+More closely resembles other languages (e.g., Python, Matlab).
+-   Unlike SAS, R assumes data fit into main memory.
+Special packages required for larger data sets.
+-   SAS has better integration with SQL
+-   Most data scientists don’t use SAS.
+Most statisticians don’t use Python.
+R is a common tongue.
-    Procedures (called “functions” in R lingo) are often more specialized.
+-   Output in R is usually more terse.
--   SAS: Generally verbose output.
-R: Generally terse output.
 If you want something, you have to ask for it.
--   R is more free-form, resembling more traditional programming languages.

 **RStudio**